v5ma/selfawarenetworks/raynote12.md

 Drives Toward Equilibrium: Ties it back to the thermodynamic notion of entropy as the push toward a uniform, higher-entropy state.

-Here is the information to derive the New (Fourth or Fifth?) law: The reducible computation of thermodynamics, in the case of gas in a container explaining from an organized state to a disorganized state, is the computation of the dissipation of signal difference between all the gas particles in the container, when they fill all parts of the container equally, that is the closest the gas can get to signal equilibrium where the energy between each particle is roughly equal to the amount of energy in every other particle.
+Here is the information to derive ***Micah's New Law of Thermal Dynamics***: The reducible computation of thermodynamics, in the case of gas in a container explaining from an organized state to a disorganized state, is the computation of the dissipation of signal difference between all the gas particles in the container, when they fill all parts of the container equally, that is the closest the gas can get to signal equilibrium where the energy between each particle is roughly equal to the amount of energy in every other particle.

-The process of signal dissipation as a computation is the essence of the 4th law.
+The process of signal dissipation as a computation is the essence of ***Micah's New Law of Thermal Dynamics***.
 It means that the gas undergoing expansion in a container is essentially expanding equally to all parts of the container because of the signal dissipation of all the divergent thermodynamic properties of the gas molecular result in a natural step by step reducible computation where equilibrium between each property of the gas is achieved.

 Each property of the gas, transmitted between the gas molecules, is a phase wave differential, and each time a phase wave differential is passed through the gas system its property (heat or energy or another property) is further dissipated, or shrunk until the amount of energy or amount of heat or amount of any other property in the gas/chemical system is approximately equal everywhere in that oscillating system.

 If a hole is poked in the container and gas starts to leak out that disturbs the equilibrium state of synchronous oscillation between all the properties of all the particles, so they all react to the leak.
 The whole energy of the system is perturbed when one part of it is perturbed, so it acts as one unified system that is collectively reacting to itself to achieve thermodynamic equilibrium through phase wave differential dissipation.

-The 4th Law of Thermodynamics is in otherwards an argument that Entropy is the computational dissipation of signals or the differences between projected thermodynamic properties (gas, light, heat, chemical waves, mechanical waves, electromagnetic waves), across an array sensing & transmitting components (gas molecules or anything else that senses reacts transmits some properties, like neurons and their transmissions or projections)
+The ***Micah's New Law of Thermal Dynamics*** is in otherwards an argument that Entropy is the computational dissipation of signals or the differences between projected thermodynamic properties (gas, light, heat, chemical waves, mechanical waves, electromagnetic waves), across an array sensing & transmitting components (gas molecules or anything else that senses reacts transmits some properties, like neurons and their transmissions or projections)

-# The 4th Law applied to the 3rd Law of Thermodynamics:
+# ***Micah's New Law of Thermal Dynamics*** applied to the 3rd Law of Thermodynamics:

 A “Computation” / “Signal” Interpretation of Thermodynamics.